michael-lazar/hyperkitty/doc/install.rst

 Thread categories can be edited and added from the Django administration interface (append ``/admin`` to your base URL).

+You must also make sure that Mailman has generated the databases files that Postfix (or another MTA) will use to lookup the lists.
+Otherwise SMTP delivery will fail, and that will also impact HyperKitty when it will try to validate email addresses on registration.

 Customization
 =============